-Balasana (bah-LAHS-anna), also known as Child’s Pose, is a gentle resting pose that stretches the hips, thighs and legs while calming the mind and relieving stress and tension.
-During this exercise, make sure to maintain a focus on your breathing.
-We often forget to consciously focus on our breathing, taking full breathes throughout the entire exercise.
-Balasana’s dome shape provides the perfect pose for refocusing and enhancing the benefits of our inhales and exhales.
+Balasana (bah-LAHS-anna), also known as child’s pose, is a gentle resting pose that stretches the hips, thighs, and legs while calming the mind and relieving stress and tension.
+Balasana’s dome shape provides the perfect pose for refocusing and enhancing the benefits of the breath.

-Massages your internal organs Calms the mind and central nervous system Relieves stress, fatigue and tension
+- Calms the mind and central nervous system.

 Mudra: Prana Mudra

-We recommend incorporating the Prana Mudra into your Child’s Pose exercise as it is believed to elicit our life force, or our prana, and activates the Svadhistana (Root) Chakra while stimulating the nourishing energy drawn from the floor.
+The prana mudra is believed to elicit our life force (prana) and activates the svadhistana (root) chakra.
+This gesture offers a stabilizing, calming feeling while stimulating the nourishing energy drawn from the floor.

-How to: With each hand, place the tips of the thumb, ring finger and little finger together.
+With each hand, place the tips of the thumb, ring finger and little finger together.
 Keep your other fingers extended.
-This mudra offers a stabilizing, calming preparation for the pose.

-Chanting this mantra during your exercise is believed to call upon the revitalizing and restorative nectar (soma) that the moon elicits in Hindu mythology.
+Chanting this mantra is believed to call upon the revitalizing and restorative nectar (soma) that the moon elicits in Hindu mythology.
 It is believed to be helpful in relieving stress that can leave us exhausted in our daily lives.